Hamids29/439-Final-Project/README.md

-# Thyroid Cancer Risk Predictor
+# Thyroid Cancer Risk Predictor (Please do not copy this!!!)

 ## Overview
 This project implements a machine learning model to predict thyroid cancer risk based on patient data.
 It was developed as a final project for CS 439